Naguir/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 In case you want to change the SMTP port or the web port, please check and update carefully the Dockerfile and the commands you typed above.

 ## PrankEmail application
+Now that you have a SMTP server running, try out by running the PrankEmail application and check the on the Web Interface emails that were sent.
+Enjoy!